kevaone/keva-stratum/README.md

 Just like Monero, keva-stratum can be built on Windows using the MinGW toolchain within [MSYS2](https://www.msys2.org/) environment.

-- Download and install the [MSYS2 installer](https://www.msys2.org/), either the 64-bit or the 32-bit package, depending on your system.
+- Download and install the [MSYS2 installer](https://www.msys2.org/)
 - Open the MSYS shell via the application `mingw32` (for 32-bit Windows) or `mingw64` (for 64-bit windows).
 - Update packages using pacman: